P-p-H-d/mlib/README.md

 The CMP operator is used to perform the total ordering of the key elements.

+N is the number of items per node and shall be greater or equal than 2.

 It shall be done once per type and per compilation unit.
 It also define the iterator name##\_it\_t and its associated methods as "static inline" functions.